fanbu1995/fanbu1995.github.io/index.md

 I am a tenure-track assistant professor in Biostatistics at the University of Michigan, Ann Arbor (started January 2024).
 Previously I was a postdoctoral research fellow at University of California - Los Angeles, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
 I obtained my Ph.D. degree in Statistics from Duke University under the supervision of Dr. Alexander Volfovsky in Fall 2021.

-[//]: # I am a postdoctoral research fellow at University of California, Los Angeles, working with Dr. Marc Suchard to develop Bayesian statistical methods for analyzing large-scale observational health data.
-I obtained my Ph.D. degree in Statistics from Duke University under the supervision of Dr. Alexander Volfovsky in Fall 2021, with a dissertation on [stochatic processes models on and of dynamic networks](https://www.proquest.com/docview/2583399863?pq-origsite=gscholar&fromopenview=true).

 My research interests include:

-- Bayesian statistics and statistical computation for complex and large-scale datasets
+- Bayesian statistics and computation for emerging and complex data
 - Stochastic processes and dynamic models
-- Health data science and informatics
+- Health data science and quantitative social science
-- Computational social science
+[//]: - Computational social science

-I also enjoy writing, sports, and music.
+[//]: I also enjoy writing, sports, and music.
 I have an occasionally updated blog [here](https://fanbublog.wordpress.com/) (mostly written in Chinese).

-### Select recent first-author work
+[//]: ### Select recent first-author work

-- Bayesian Safety Surveillance with Adaptive Bias Correction (2023). [_Statistics in Medicine_](https://onlinelibrary.wiley.com/doi/10.1002/sim.9968).
+[//]: - Bayesian Safety Surveillance with Adaptive Bias Correction (2023). [_Statistics in Medicine_](https://onlinelibrary.wiley.com/doi/10.1002/sim.9968).
-- Inferring HIV Transmission Patterns from Viral Deep-Sequence Data via Latent Spatial Poisson Processes (2023).
+[//]: - Inferring HIV Transmission Patterns from Viral Deep-Sequence Data via Latent Spatial Poisson Processes (2023).
 Accepted by _Biometrics_. [_arXiv:2302.11567_](https://arxiv.org/abs/2302.11567).
-- Likelihood-based Inference for Partially Observed Stochastic Epidemics with Individual Heterogeneity (2021+). [_arXiv:2112.07892_](https://arxiv.org/abs/2112.07892).
+[//]: - Likelihood-based Inference for Partially Observed Stochastic Epidemics with Individual Heterogeneity (2021+). [_arXiv:2112.07892_](https://arxiv.org/abs/2112.07892).
 (Under revisions)
-- Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks (2020). [_Journal of the American Statistical Association_](https://www.tandfonline.com/doi/abs/10.1080/01621459.2020.1790376).
+[//]: - Likelihood-based Inference for Partially Observed Epidemics on Dynamic Networks (2020). [_Journal of the American Statistical Association_](https://www.tandfonline.com/doi/abs/10.1080/01621459.2020.1790376).
 (Winner of 2020 SBSS Student Paper Award)

-[//]: Click [Research](https://fanbu1995.github.io/research) for more details on my methods research and collaborative work.
+Please visit [Research page](https://fanbu1995.github.io/research) for some of my methods research and collaborative work.

 ### Contact
 If you are interested in collaborating or working with me, please email me at ``fbu@umich.edu``.